napcs/pandoc-bookbuilder/README.md

   - "even_more_stuff.md"
 ```

+List the chapters in the order you want them to appear in the book.
+And don't name them "Chapter 1".
+You'll eventually have to reorder your book chapters, and it'll be terrible.
+So just name things what they are and keep them ordered here.

 Generate chapter files:

 ```bash
 $ make init
 ```

+This makes a Markdown file from your chapter list, skipping any existing file.

 Build the Docker image:

 ```bash
 $ make build-image
 ```

+This takes a while.
+There's a lot to build.

 While that's building, edit the Markdown files, includuing `preface.md` with your content.